Graduate School Handbook Part 9 – Registration of the research project (RD1)

 There will be no further opportunity for resubmission.

-PGR9.1.5R The RD1 must be satisfactory in order to continue on the award and advance to the Progression Exam.
+PGR9.3.5R The RD1 must be satisfactory in order to continue on the award and advance to the progression exam.
 Failure at this stage will result in the PGR’s withdrawal from the award by the Research Degrees Award Board (RDAB).

-PGR9.2.1R Any fundamental or major change to either the overall aims, scope or methodology of the research project requires the approval of the Faculty Research Degrees Committee using the appropriate RD form (see also PGR 8.3 and PGR 8.7.1).
+PGR9.3.1R Any fundamental or major change to either the overall aims, scope or methodology of the research project requires the approval of the Faculty Research Degrees Committee using the appropriate RD form (see also PGR 8.3 and PGR 8.7.1).

 Explanatory note: examples of acceptable reasons for change include, but are not limited to, the following:

 - A change in the PGR’s employment;

 - Lack of successful development of the project in its original form;

 - A change to a collaborative agreement or contract, including funding;